Whether it’s NCAA Division I action at Johnny Unitas Stadium or club soccer on Burdick Field, athletics are a big part of life at Towson.

 Towson University offers the most comprehensive sports program in the metropolitan Baltimore area, fielding 19 NCAA Division I varsity teams that compete in the Colonial Athletic Association, the nation’s top mid-major conference.
 We’ve got a sport for every type of fan.

-Tiger fans fill the stands at Johnny Unitas® Stadium to watch our football, field hockey, lacrosse and track teams compete.
+Tiger fans fill the stands at Johnny Unitas® Stadium to watch our football, lacrosse and track teams compete.
+Field hockey is played at the TU Field Hockey Complex.
 John B. Schuerholz Park is our baseball park, and Burdick Pool is the venue for swimming and diving.
 Our basketball, gymnastics and volleyball teams play at our new 5,200-seat SECU Arena.

 TowsonTigers.com is the official site of Tiger Athletics, offering schedules, news, videos and up-to-the-minute scores and results for all Towson teams.